davegutz/myStateOfCharge/SOC_Photon/README.md

     Solution:  Manually reset CLI installation.  https://community.particle.io/t/how-to-manually-reset-your-cli-installation/54018

-### Problem:  Software loads but does nothing or doesn't work sensibly at all.
+### Problem:  Software loads but does nothing or doesn't work sensibly at all

   This can happen with a new Particle device first time.
 This can happen with a feature added to code that requires certain OS configuration.
 Its easy to be fooled by this because it appears that the application loads correctly and some stuff even works.